 Raw material price index Is a sub-index of the wholesale-price index which illustrates trends in prices relating to imported, unprocessed raw materials and fuels.
 Real property Independently registered property, consisting of land and buildings.
-Real-property valuation Refugees The main regulation of this Act stipulates that such valuation shall extend to all real property in Denmark.
-Recognised religious denominations Religious denominations which are outside of the National Church, but whose religious ceremonies have legal validity, as well as religious denominations outside of the National Church which have legal authority to conduct marriage ceremonies.
+Real-property valuation The main regulation of this Act stipulates that such valuation shall extend to all real property in Denmark.
+Recidivism Recidivism is defined in the following way in Statistic Denmarks publications : New crimes committed within two years after: - 1. releasing after the serving of a sentence and/or - 2. imposing of an unsuspended sentence which is served during remand custody and/or - 3. ceasing/repealing of preventive measures and/or - 4. imposing of a conviction excluding unsuspended sentences Recognised religious denominations Religious denominations which are outside of the National Church, but whose religious ceremonies have legal validity, as well as religious denominations outside of the National Church which have legal authority to conduct marriage ceremonies.
 Recycling "Recycling" comprises reuse of waste in its original form and waste recovery; e.g. recycling of used bottles after rinsing and cleansing.
-Persons who have been granted residence permits in accordance with the regulations under the Aliens Act which pertain to refugees.
+Refugees Persons who have been granted residence permits in accordance with the regulations under the Aliens Act which pertain to refugees.
 This group also includes persons who have been granted a residence permit for humanitarian reasons.

-Regional archives The National Archives receives materials from the central offices of the central government, while the four regional archives receives materials from local offices as well as from local government.
+Statistical Yearbook 2013 Regional archives The National Archives receives materials from the central offices of the central government, while the four regional archives receives materials from local offices as well as from local government.